SteamFindu/yule-to-brainz/readme.md

 Example usage:
 `.\yule-to-brainz.exe C:\Users\username\AppData\Roaming\WACUP\Logs 1sdfr1dx-1906-4674-b041-f2f6405h32yf`

+The script does delete your log files, possibly adding an option to change this behaviour later.

 ## Edge cases

 Most edge cases just give a warning in the console and are ignored, as this program isn't intended to perfectly upload all data, just to help fill out some of the possible gaps.